🔒

 0 user reviews Verified

-Trello is a visual project management tool with free Kanban boards, Butler automation, and Atlassian Intelligence AI features.
-Free plan available; paid plans from $5/user/month as of May 2026.
+Trello is a free visual project management tool with Kanban boards, Butler automation, and Power-Ups — with paid plans from $5/user/month billed annually.

 Pricing Model